Ukratic/Siganto/README.md

 ```
 pyinstaller --onefile --icon=radio-waves.ico gui_main.py --name SigAnTo
 ```
-Note that with pyinstaller, the --noconsole argument would remove the console which is not necessary for normal GUI use, but this might trigger false antivirus flags.
+Note that with pyinstaller, the --noconsole argument would remove the console, which is not necessary for normal GUI use, but this might trigger false antivirus flags.
 Packaging with Nuitka instead might provide a solution to this, TBD.

 ### Examples :